Atessa

+The closest airport is Abruzzo Airport, which is 41 miles distance.
+The closest beach is Lido di Casalbordino, a 17 miles drive.
+The town hospital is Azienda Sanitaria Locale 2 Lanciano, though there are several other medical center options available in town.
+The closest railway station is Atessa Vasto-S. Salvo train station, 2 miles from city center.

 Geography

 The town is located in the lower valley of the Sangro river.
 Its area, with its 11,003 hectares, is the largest in the province and includes a small part decentralized from the rest of the territory, south of the hamlet of Tornareccio.
 It includes a series of promontories that reach the vast floodplain of the Sangro.

 The village of Atessa winds on top of a relief from the crescent-shaped plant, isolated on the surrounding countryside, whose highest point is 473 meters, at the Villa Comunale.

 The watercourses that run through the municipal territory are numerous, mostly tributaries of the main rivers, the Sangro to the west and the Osento to the east.